VikashLoomba/HelloPDF/README.md

 % curl -v http://$instance_public_ip:8000/api/v1/heartbeat
 ```

+9. The API should now be able to connect with your GCP-deployed ChromaDB instance for vector store operations.

 ## Troubleshooting

 In general, keep an eye out in the `issues` and `discussions` section of this repo for solutions.